-Alhamdulillah, these days we are seeing an increase of halal-certified products in the cosmetic market industry.
+Alhamdulillah, these days we are seeing an increase of halal-certified products including the halal nail polish products in the cosmetic market industry.
 More companies are finding importance and seeing the positive results in making products to cater to all beliefs and practices.
 In addition to this, we see how many brands are competing to create a halal range of products that practising Muslims can wear.

 First Of All, What Is Halal?